frangomolhado/losh/README.md

 # Low Optmized Shell (Losh)

-Simple shell for learning purposes.
+A simple shell for learning purposes.

 ## Building from Source